 You’ve done the hard work, now it’s time to publish your findings.
 Just like producing and auditing financial statements, identifying, collecting, and recording carbon emissions processes require meticulous accuracy.
 Reporting standards can differ widely depending on your specific region and its jurisdiction’s regulations.

-We update CarbonSuite’s functions frequently to keep up with global reporting standards to ensure that you stay in compliance and take full advantage of the benefits of reporting your company’s GHG Emissions. https://www.carbon-suite.com/our-product
+We update CarbonSuite’s functionality frequently to keep up with global reporting standards to ensure that you stay in compliance and take full advantage of the benefits of reporting your company’s Emissions. https://carbon-suite.com/8343-2/

 Once you have calculated and reported your company’s Emissions, you are ready to start building out your strategy to reduce your Emissions.
 Set a Science Based Target, broadcast it to the public, and get to work!